th2-net/th2-conn-ws-client/README.md

 ### Disconnected

-When the service is disconnected for some reason with will publish the event with **name**=`Disconnected from: <uri> - statusCode: <statusCode>, reason: <reason>` and **type**=`Info`
+When the service is disconnected for some reason it will publish the event with **name**=`Disconnected from: <uri> - statusCode: <statusCode>, reason: <reason>` and **type**=`Info`